iainctduncan/papers/source/introduction.rst

 One of these, the one with which I am involved, is the programming of computer music in the Lisp family of languages.
-With its support for symbolic processing, recursion, and interactive development, Lisp has always been an elegant and productive way to represent and build music (CTN: Dannenberg 1997, 291).
+With its support for symbolic processing, recursion, and interactive development, Lisp has always been an elegant and productive way to represent and build music (Dannenberg 1997, 291).
 However, the generally accepted wisdom has been that one does not have a computer generate significant amounts of digital audio in realtime driven from a Lisp or other high-level, garbage-collected language.